 A skilled and experienced advocate for trade union and workers’ rights, Matthew has been with the firm for 15 years, starting off in the Birmingham office and moving to Manchester in 2006.
 Matthew deals with highly complex, long-running multi-claimant equal pay cases against employers across the country.

-Over the years, Matthew has pursued relentlessly significant sex discrimination claims on behalf of trade union members and has negotiated multi-million pound settlements involving councils across the North-West and West Midlands, for tens of thousands, mainly low paid women public sector workers.
+Over the years, Matthew has pursued relentlessly significant sex discrimination claims on behalf of trade union members and has negotiated multi-million pound settlements involving councils across the North West and West Midlands, for tens of thousands, mainly low-paid female public sector workers.

 Held in high regard by trade union officials and clients, Matthew’s expertise is in demand regularly, particularly in advising on non-discriminatory pay structures and practices, in difficult settlement negotiations and in union sensitive issues.

-As a keen cyclist, Matthew cycles to and from work each day and in fund-raising rides, including cycling around Cuba for the Cuba Solidarity Campaign and cycling from Maastricht to Ostend with other trade unionists to raise money for the Morning Star newspaper.
-He’s also captain of local hockey team, Didsbury Northern.
+As a keen cyclist, Matthew cycles to and from work each day, and in fundraising rides, including cycling around Cuba for the Cuba Solidarity Campaign and cycling from Maastricht to Ostend with other trade unionists to raise money for the Morning Star newspaper.
+He’s also captain of his local hockey team, Didsbury Northern.

-An equal pay claim on behalf of 1,500 UNISON members against Dudley Metropolitan Borough Council, resulted in Matthew realising £15 million in compensation.
+- Recovered £15 million in compensation in an equal pay claim on behalf of 1,500 UNISON members against Dudley Metropolitan Borough Council.

-Matthew ran significant against Trafford, Bury, St. Helens, Bolton, Manchester, Liverpool, Sefton, for many thousands of trade unionists including establishing at the Employment Appeal Tribunal that bonus payments made to male employees were discriminatory.
+- Ran significant cases against Trafford, Bury, St. Helens, Bolton, Manchester, Liverpool, Sefton, for many thousands of trade unionists and established at the Employment Appeal Tribunal that bonus payments made to male employees were discriminatory.